-Beginning in 2018, Baldface will be expanding to an all-year destination — catering to industry groups who want to gather in an relaxing environment for a custom-built experience which will help them to reconnect with themselves and each other.
+In time, Kootenay time that is, Baldface will be expanding to an all-year destination — catering to industry groups who want to gather in a relaxing environment for a custom-built experience which will help them to reconnect with themselves and each other.
 Stay tuned.

-A typical day at Baldface begins with locally roasted espresso and a bountiful breakfast buffet, followed by a full day on the slopes, then it’s back to the lodge for apres, appetizers, massages, and sauna time.
-Then it’s time to enjoy a glass of beautiful BC wine and a gourmet meal prepared by our culinary team.
-Here is a snapshot of your entire trip experience from arrival to departure.
+A typical day at Baldface begins with locally roasted espresso and a bountiful breakfast buffet, followed by a full day on the slopes.
+Apres in the lodge consists of appetizers, massages, and sauna time.
+Enjoy a glass of wine and a gourmet meal prepared by our culinary team.
+Here is the full itinerary, at a glance:

 - Park your vehicle along the fence

-- Take a helicopter safety briefing before fly up to the lodge
+- Watch helicopter safety video before flying up to the lodge

 ARRIVAL AT THE LODGE